victorquinn/dotfiles/README.md

     git clone git://github.com/victorquinn/dotfiles.git ~/dotfiles

-Then run the movefiles script to copy all dotfiles/directories into my home directory.
+Then run the install script to symlink to  all dotfiles/directories into my home directory.
 Run:

-    . ~/dotfiles/movefiles.sh

-Quasi-Dependencies (not really dependencies per se, but little utilities I use which should be installed to make this group of dotfiles work, consistently)

-Magit
-% brew install magit

-Pygmentize
-% easy_install Pygments
+	cd ~/dotfiles
+    ./install

+You may see node errors if you don't have some of the node dependencies installed globally for this install script.
+To resolve them, run the following:

+	npm install -g q q-io commander prompt